Why girls only?

 You would like your daughter to be independent, self-confident, and have every opportunity to experience life.

-Life is very busy and you can’t always spend as much time with her as you would like for her to experience a variety of opportunities.
-Besides, she would probably prefer to be with her friends.
-And you may not have the skills or time to take on the adventurous activities that many young girls like to do.
+Life is very busy and you can’t always spend as much time with her as you would like for her to experience a variety of opportunities, and on occasion you may not have the skills or time to take on the adventurous activities that many young girls like to do.

 When your daughter becomes a Guide, she joins a Unit of girls of a similar age and interest.
 The Unit works with a Leader who is interested in girls and trained to understand their needs.
 The Unit will probably meet each week for 1-2 hours during term time, or perhaps for a whole day once a term.
 If you can’t get to a Unit, as a Lone Guide her meetings may take the form of letters, emails or chat.
 Together the girls and their Leaders will decide, plan and take part in a range of activities almost as unlimited as their imaginations.
 In a safe environment, your daughter will develop her leadership and decision-making skills, improve her confidence, and have opportunities to try the kinds of activities she may only have dreamed of.